wondrousWebWorks/wondrousWebWorks/README.md

 I'm Johann.
 Welcome to my GitHub home.
 I'm super stoked to have here!
 Make yourself comfortable while having a look around and please reach out if you've got any questions.

 - 🔭 I’m currently working on mastering Data Analytics, Data Mining and Machine Learning
-- 🌱 I’m currently learning the theory behind Machine Learning at DCU
+- 🌱 I’m currently doing an MSc in AI at the University of Limerick
 - 💬 Ask me about the meaning of life
 - 📫 How to reach me: alberts.johann@gmail.com
 - 😄 Pronouns: The Great/The Magnificent